-Press the “Start” button once you have what you need.
+Press the Start button once you have what you need.
 Now you will start the registration process on the Organisation details page.

 A read only screen will allow you check the organisation name and ABN details.

 Review and choose to either: